Does Medicaid cover Ozempic?

 Does Medicaid cover Wegovy?

-Unlike Ozempic, Wegovy is FDA-approved for chronic weight management in adults with obesity or overweight and is covered by some state’s Medicaid programs.
+Unlike Ozempic, Wegovy is FDA-approved for chronic weight management in adults with obesity or overweight and is covered by some states’ Medicaid programs.
+Currently, at least 10 states have listed Wegovy as a preferred drug in their formulary:

 Individuals seeking Wegovy for weight loss should check with their state Medicaid program for coverage details to determine eligibility.